Principles and Objectives for Management of Industrial Activities

 Regulation of Industrial Activities

-The EPA is responsible for ensuring that the State's pollution control laws are upheld, specifically by regulating the environmental impacts of 'Level 2' activities.
-Level 2 activities are those listed in Schedule 2 of EMPCA and can be operating with or without a Land Use Permit under the Land Use Planning and Approvals Act 1993 (LUPAA).
+The EPA is responsible for ensuring that the State's environmental and pollution control laws are upheld, specifically by regulating the environmental impacts of 'Level 2' activities.
+Level 2 activities are those listed in Schedule 2 of EMPCA and can be operating with Land Use Permit or a Major Project Permit under the Land Use Planning and Approvals Act 1993 (LUPAA) or an Environment Protection Notice issued by the EPA Board under EMPCA.
 Level 2 activities are those industrial and municipal activities considered to have a high potential for emitting pollutants and/or causing environmental harm.